julelang/manual/src/memory/pointers.md

 # Pointers
 Each location at memory have an address.
 These addresses points to location at memory.
-Pointers are variables can store this memory addresses.
+Pointers (aka raw pointers) are variables can store this memory addresses.

 To declare a pointer data-type, use `*` operator.